Landmark Lawsuit Targets Utah Animal Agriculture Law for Violating U.S. Constitution

 “The motive behind ag gag laws is to hide extreme animal abuse that is now standard on factory farms and in slaughterhouses,” says PETA General Counsel Jeffrey Kerr.
 “We hope the court will find against the special interest profiteers who know the public will reject meat and dairy if they see what happens to animals before they end up on a plate.”

 Attorneys from the University of Denver’s Sturm College of Law and the Utah Legal Clinic are providing pro bono legal assistance on the case.

 Copies of the complaint are available by request.
 ALDF was founded in 1979 with the unique mission of protecting the lives and advancing the interests of animals through the legal system.
 For more information, please visit aldf.org.
-PETA was founded in 1980 and focuses its attention on the four areas in which the largest numbers of animals suffer the most intensely for the longest periods of time: on factory farms, in the clothing trade, in laboratories, and in the entertainment industry.
+PETA was founded in 1980 and focuses its attention on the four areas in which the largest numbers of animals suffer the most intensely for the longest periods of time: in laboratories, in the food industry, in the clothing trade, and in the entertainment business.
 For more information, please visit PETA.org.